alexpetros/unplannedobsolescence.com/content/blog/why-insist-on-a-word/index.md

 </aside>

 But the web has evolved to require more complex interactivity.
-I firmly believe its possibly to build that with architectures that are just as sturdy as plain old Web 1.0 sites are.
+I firmly believe it is possible to build that with architectures that are just as sturdy as plain old Web 1.0 sites are.
 Doing so just requires improving on HTML, and improving on REST.

 For instance, REST has [little to say](https://alexanderpetros.com/triptych/form-http-methods#ref-27) about the purpose of HTTP methods like "put" and "post."